Sports Coach Logo Sports Coach Training Principles Fitness Components

 How often should I "sight"?

-First of all, find out how many buoys there are and learn the course before your race.
-This will limit the number of times you need to pop your head up to see where you are.
-Ideally, you can find an object like the swimmer in front of you, or the next buoy, to focus on when you lift your head.
+First, find out how many buoys there are and learn the course before your race.
+It will limit the number of times you need to pop your head up to see where you are.
+Ideally, you can find an object like the swimmer in front of you or the next buoy to focus on when you lift your head.
 Otherwise, taking a peek every 6-8 arm cycles should be adequate.

 How often should I breathe during a race swim?

-If this is your first race, don't get hung up on this.
+Don't get hung up on this if this is your first race.
 Breathe when you need air, even if that means every two strokes.
-However, as you get a race or two under your belt, learn to take a bilateral breath or every three strokes.
-This will help with navigation and keep you a little straighter.
+However, as you get a race or two under your belt, learn to take a bilateral breath every three strokes.
+It will help with navigation and keep you a little straighter.

 Page Reference